jorgeiglesiasc/advanced-rfsoc-front-end/README.md

 ![rf_adc_clocking_configuration](figures/rf_adc_clocking_configuration.png)
 *Figure 11: RF-ADC Clocking Configuration Vivado GUI.*

-#### _FT_
+### FT
 Once the received signal that has information from all GNSS bands is translated to baseband, filtered and decimated, it is time to select which particular GNSS carrier frequency should be received by applying a translation from the apparent IF in the global baseband signal to baseband (zeroIF).
 This frequency translation process can be instantiated several times to complete a multi-band front-end.
 After applying a second baseband translation, the user can choose which GNSS frequency band they want to work with.
 In order to do this, it is necessary to pass the signal through a translation and decimation stages again.
-The first stage is based on programming a Frequency Translator from Vitis HLS and adapting the reception chain in Vivado to be able to control this new IP core correctly.
+The first stage is based on programming a Frequency Translator from Vitis HLS and adapting the reception chain in Vivado [9][22] to be able to control this new IP core correctly.
 Figure 12 shows a summary of the FT concept explanation.
 ![freq_trans_explanation](figures/freq_trans_explanation.png)
 *Figure 12: Frequency Translator concept explanation.*